EOSIO/spec-repo/esl_synchronous_calls.md

 ### ABI

-This EEP does not define ABI support for synchronous calls.
-A future EEP may address this.
+This ESL does not define ABI support for synchronous calls.
+A future ESL may address this.

 ## Copyright